Telephone keypad

 A telephone keypad using the ITU E.161 standard.
+(The 'star key' uses a sextile symbol.)

 A telephone keypad is a keypad installed on a push-button telephone or similar telecommunication device for dialing a telephone number.
 It was standardized when the dual-tone multi-frequency signaling (DTMF) system was developed in the Bell System in the United States in the 1960s – this replaced rotary dialing, that had been developed for electromechanical telephone switching systems.
 Because of the abundance of rotary dial equipment still on use well into the 1990s, many telephone keypads were also designed to be backwards-compatible: as well as producing DTMF pulses, they could optionally be switched to produce loop-disconnect pulses electronically.